Mirantis/compliance/README.md

 |[Microsoft Azure Government](https://azure.microsoft.com/en-us/overview/clouds/government/)|[Azure Blueprint](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-plan-compliance) (.docx)|Moderate<br>High<br>DoD L4<br>DoD L5|Available<br>Coming Soon<br>Coming Soon<br>Coming Soon|

 Note that even if a pre-built template for Docker EE is not available for your chosen cloud provider, you can still use the OpenControl-formatted content in this repository to generate your own SSP templates.
 Much of the content in this repository is identical to that which is provided in the pre-built templates.

+## InSpec Profiles for Docker EE

+The [`validation/inspec/`](validation/inspec/) directory contains [InSpec](https://inspec.io) audit profiles for Docker EE.
+These can be used to continuously audit a running Docker EE cluster and validate its configuration against applicable controls at both the FedRAMP Moderate and High baselines.

+Instructions for using these profiles can be found in the [`validation/inspec/`](validation/inspec) directory.

 ## Contributing to Docker compliance resources